How to Actually Use the Enneagram for Self-Development (Beyond the 10-Minute Test)

 Personalized Growth: Your Type's Unique Development Path

-The Enneagram changes that game entirely.
+The Enneagram changes that.

 Take my experience as a Type 4.
 For years, I tried following standard productivity advice: set rigid schedules, use time-blocking, create detailed systems.
 I’d start strong, then abandon ship within days, feeling like a failure.